Compression with wildcards: Abstract simplicial complexes: The Facets-To-Faces algorithm

-{\bf 6.2} The following definitions are handy.
-Call a 012-row $r$ (of length $w$) {\it feasible} if $r\cap{\cal S}{\cal C}\not=\emptyset$ (which amounts to $ones(r)\subseteq F_i$ for some $i$).
-Further call $r$ {\it final} if $r\subseteq{\cal S}{\cal C}$ (which amounts to $ones(r)\cup twos(r)\subseteq F_i$ for some $i$).
+{\bf 4.1.2} The {\it Second Naive Algorithm (SNA)} uses variable-wise branching (a better name being {\it pivotal decomposition}, as argued in [W4, sec.
+2.5]).
 Initially our Last-In-First-Out (LIFO) stack only contains the feasible row $(2,2,\ldots,2)$.
 Generally always the top 012-row $r$ of the LIFO-stack is picked.
-Its "first" digit 2 (with respect to a fixed ordering of the index set $\{1,2,...,w\}$) is turned to 0 and 1 respectively (binary search).
+The "first" occuring digit 2 (with respect to a fixed ordering of the index set $\{1,2,...,w\}$) is turned to 0 and 1 respectively.
 This yields 012-rows $r_0$ and $r_1$.
 By induction $r$ was feasible.
-It follows that $r_0$ is feasible, but not necessarily $r_1$.
-These one or two feasible 012-rows replace $r$ on the LIFO stack (except that final rows go to the 'final stack').
-Observe that $r$ was {\it not} final since by induction the LIFO stack contains no final 012-rows.
-It follows that $r_1$ is not final either, but $r_0$ could be.
-If it is, it goes on the "final stack".
-As soon as the LIFO stack is empty the union of the 012-rows in the final stack is disjoint and equals ${\cal S}{\cal C}$.
-We call this method the {\it second naive algorithm}.
+Since subsets of faces are faces, it follows that $r_0$ is feasible, but not necessarily $r_1$.
+These one or two feasible 012-rows replace $r$ on the LIFO stack (except that final rows go to an initially empty 'final stack').
+As soon as the LIFO stack is empty, the union of the 012-rows in the final stack is disjoint and equals ${\cal S}{\cal C}$.
+(Theorem 2 fine-tunes the above in a more sophisticated setting.)

-How many of the final 012-rows are proper depends on the particular ordering of the index set $\{1,2,..,w\}$ of the 012-rows.
-For instance, using the natural ordering $1,2,..,9$ the second naive algorithm represents our 52-element example ${\cal S}{\cal C}_1$ as a disjoint union of 19 rows.
-The minimum (=13) and maximum (=44) number of final 012-rows are obtained (e.g.) for the orderings $1,2,4,5,7,6,8,3,9$ and $1,2,3,4,5,8,9,7,6$ respectively.